-Turning now from our consideration of the nature of the educational problem, let us review in summary fasion the means which have been devised for its solution.
+of the educational problem, let us review in summary fashion the means which have been devised for its solution.
 Specifically, let us see what kind of schools are being established, and what type of pedagogical procedure is being followed.
 In a word: what is Mexico doing in its schools to raise the standard of living of the masses of the people and to create a spirit of national unity and cultural homogeneity?